 And that reasoning messes with your ability to do what’s right—for yourself, your family and your company.

 If you want to grow your business into one that works independently of you, you sometimes have to let go of working in your business.
-Admittedly, this is hard to do when you’re stuck in the mindset of the Technician, who struggles to escape the day-to-day Tactical Work.
+Admittedly, this is hard to do when you’re stuck in the mindset that the success of the business rests on you, making it impossible escape the day-to-day Tactical Work.
 But a true entrepreneur knows there are huge personal benefits to stepping away—benefits that will directly impact the company.
 Here are four of them.

 1. Recharge your body and mind